Battle of Chaeronea (86 BC): Battle

-Sending Hortensius with 4 cohorts to reinforce Murena, Sulla quickly returned to the right, bringing one cohort from Hortensius' force and another two from (presumably) the other reserve under Galba.
-The Romans there were resisting well, and when Sulla arrived they broke through the Pontic line and pursued them towards the Cephissus river and mount Akontion.
+Sending Hortensius with 4 cohorts to reinforce Murena, Sulla quickly returned to the right with his cavalry, bringing also one cohort from Hortensius' force and another two from (presumably) the other reserve under Galba.
+The Romans there were resisting well, and when Sulla arrived they broke through the Pontic line and pursued them towards the Cephissus river and Mount Akontion.
 The centre began advancing forward being led by Gabinius who was slaughtering the enemy troops.
 Seeing that Murena on the opposite wing was also successful, Sulla ordered a general advance.
 The entire Pontic army routed, and the commander Taxiles fell into Roman hands, while Archelaus escaped with what remained of his force to Chalcis.
-It was said that only 10,000 Pontic soldiers were able to save themselves, and although this is probably an exaggeration their losses must have nonetheless been substantial.
+It was said that only 10,000 Pontic soldiers were able to save themselves, and although this is probably an exaggeration, their losses were nonetheless substantial.
 Sulla reported that 100,000 of Archelaus' troops were killed, that 14 of his own were missing at the end of the battle and that two of those made it back by the next day.
 These figures are, however, called into question as being wholly unconvincing.
 Despite the odds, however, the Romans had emerged victorious.